Top of page logo

 Not really no!
 At around $35 per fun dive, it’s much cheaper than many other countries!
 The Philippines in general is also a cheap country to travel around, eat and stay in.

 This comes down to a matter of personal preference!
 Something I really love about the Philippines is that each dive destination tends to offer a unique scuba experience – from incredible shipwrecks in Coron to amazing coral reef and whale sharks in Bohol to insane muck diving in Dumaguete and Anilao.
-Read the section above on the best diving destinations in the Philippines to get a better idea on this.
+Read the section above on the best diving destinations in the Philippines for more info.

 That’s a great question!
-Although it’s pretty easy to get around the Philippines, when to comes to dive destinations, you definitely want to do them in a certain order to travel in the most efficient way and according to how long you’ll be spending there.
+Although it’s pretty easy to get around the Philippines, when to comes to dive destinations, you definitely want to do them in a certain order to travel in the most efficient way.
 Check out the section on itineraries to find out more.

 The main way to travel between Philippines dive destinations is via ferry, which are fairly cheap and run regularly.
 Check out the getting around section to find out more about this.
 Sometiems you may also need to fly – but make sure you don’t dive iwthin 24 hours of flying!